ProfessionalCSharp/ProfessionalCSharp6/BookUpdates.md

 Page 23 - the table lists *7.0* for Entity Framework.
 It should be *Core 1.0* instead

+## Chapter 2 - Core C<span>#</span>

+Page 34 - *project.json* change:
+*netstandardapp1.5* should be *netcoreapp1.0*

+*tags*, *projectUrl*, *licenseUrl* should not be within the root of project.json, but instead within *packOptions*.
+Form the Visual Studio template, these options are no longer added to project.json.
+I removed them from the RC2 sample files.

 ## Chapter 3 - Objects and Types

 Page 76 - typo: *_* missing with _firstName variable within get accessor